 Neither the Corporation, the Town of Southold, nor any political subdivision thereof, is obligated in any manner for repayment of the bonds.
 Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.
-As of December 31, 2021, there was \$29,297,148 of conduit debt outstanding.
+Conduit debt outstanding for the years ended 2022 and 2021 totaled \$28,073,284 and \$29,297,148, respectively.